pivotal-cf/pcf-release-notes/p1-v1.3/opsmanager_rn_1_3.md

 * be protected from reverting to old versions of Director
 * use Ops Manager with some particular optimized pages (load times)
 * specify a vCenter folder for my network
-* sake changes to networks that impact other settings without reference problems
+* make changes to networks that impact other settings without reference problems
-* sake changes to availability zones that impact other settings without reference problems
+* make changes to availability zones that impact other settings without reference problems
 * specify which availability zone in which to place singleton jobs
-* specify which availability zones in which to balance multi instance jobs
+* specify which availability zones in which to balance multi-instance jobs
 * have older releases cleaned out of blobstores after installations complete

 ## Product Author Features

 **Product Authors can...**

 * add products to installations via API
 * display slug fields in collection forms
 * use drop-down property types